maya-25/COVID19_Facemask_detection/README.md

 6.deploy.prototxt,res_ssd_300Dim - These two files required for setting the camera and detecting the face.

+The sample images of dataset which can be found in datset1.zip folder.
 Here MobileNetV2(weights="imagenet") transfer learning is used for traning the model initially.